-Rabies is a serious deadly virus that can affect all mammals.
+Rabies is a serious deadly virus that infects the central nervous system and can affect all mammals.
 The virus is spread from the saliva of an infected animal through a bite, break in the skin or mucous membrane (eyes, nose or mouth).
 It is possible to prevent the rabies virus if the person exposed is given immunization soon after the bite occurred.

 If you have been bitten by an animal, it is recommended to clean the wound well and seek medical attention.
 Animal Services should also be contacted immediately so the animal can be captured, (815) 319-4100.
 Once the symptoms of rabies virus are present, between 10 days and 7 years, survival is rare as there is no known cure.